The coarse index class with support: X -controlled Hilbert spaces

 In this section we introduce the notion of an equivariant $X$-controlled Hilbert space and the notions of controlled and of locally compact operators.
 To keep the paper self-contained we reproduce some definitions from \cite{buen} and \cite{bu}.

-Let $G$ be a group.
+Let $G$ be a discrete group.
 A $G$-Hilbert space is a Hilbert space with a unitary action of $G$.
-Similarly, a $G$-$*$-algebra is a $*$-algebra with an action of $G$ by automorphisms of $*$-algebras.
-If the underlying algebra is a $C^{*}$-algebra, then we say that $A$ is a $G$-$C^{*}$-algebra.
-For example, the algebra of bounded operators $B(H)$ on a $G$-Hilbert space $H$ is a $G$-$C^{*}$-algebra.
+We will usually use a letter like $H$ to denote a $G$-Hilbert space and the notation $(g,h)\mapsto gh$ for the action.
+A $G$-$*$-algebra is a $*$-algebra with an action of $G$ by automorphisms of $*$-algebras.
+If the underlying algebra is a $C^{*}$-algebra, then we say that it is a $G$-$C^{*}$-algebra.
+For example, the algebra of bounded operators $B(H)$ on a $G$-Hilbert space $H$ is a $G$-$C^{*}$-algebra with the action by conjugation

 If $A$ is a $G$-$*$-algebra, then the subset of $G$-invariants $A^{G}$ is a $*$-algebra.
 Similarly, if $A$ is a $G$-$C^{*}$-algebra, then $A^{G}$ is a $C^{*}$-algebra.